timeplus-io/docs/docs/glossary.md

-# Glossary
+# Key Concepts

 This page lists key terms and concepts in Timeplus.
+Please check the sub-pages for more details.

 ## bookmark {#bookmark}